BioDepot/fiji-demo/README.md

 #### 7	How to quit Bwb

 Closing the browser or VNC client does not shut down the Bwb server.
-If this happens by accident you can reconnect.
+If this happens by accident you can reconnect by re-entering the url.
 To shut down the server from Bwb, close the Bwb window (not the browser window - the close button is in the top right hand corner **INSIDE** the browser window).
 Right-click on the desktop inside the browser and choose "Quit container".

-## Details of workflows
+## Details for using Fiji widget

-### `fiji_workflow` - Fiji Widget
-The `fiji_workflow` provides the base Fiji widget used in the sample workflows.
-To use it, you can copy the `fiji_workflow` directory to your own working directory, and then open this workflow in Bwb before your own workflow to add the widget to the toolbox on the left.

-The Fiji widget has a few parameters that can be set to use different functionalities available in Fiji.
+The Fiji widget can be dragged onto the canvas and used as a standalone application or connected with other widgets to form workflows.
+Once the widget is dragged onto the canvas, and double-clicking on it reveals a form with parameters that can be set to use different functionalities available in Fiji.
+Note that to use Fiji, one must check off the "Export graphics" box at the bottom of the form (unless running in headless mode)
 ![A screenshot of the Fiji widget, showing the different options.](images/fiji_widget.png)

+The possible entries and their function(s) are describe below

   * **`Fiji.app` directory** - the path to an alternative installation of Fiji, if desired.
 If not used, the read-only installation of Fiji provided with the `biodepot/fiji` Docker image will be used.